goukenn/balafon-module-igk-io-graphql/README.md

 version : 1.0

-### The simple graphQL base implementation to get or mutate data from balafon
+### Simple graphQL base implementation to get or mutate data from balafon Framework

 ```graphql